 16.14.1 Overview

-Figure 16.14.1-1 below illustrates an example of a Non-Terrestrial Network (NTN) providing non-terrestrial NR access to the UE by means of an NTN payload and an NTN Gateway, depicting a service link between the NTN payload and a UE, and a feeder link between the NTN Gateway and the NTN payload.
+Figure 16.14.1-1 below illustrates an example of a Non-Terrestrial Network (NTN) providing non-terrestrial NR access to the UE by means of an NTN payload and an NTN Gateway, depicting a service link between the NTN payload and a UE, a feeder link between the NTN Gateway and the NTN payload and an Inter-Satellite Link (ISL) between the NTN payload and the other NTN payloads.

-Figure 16.14.1-1: Overall illustration of an NTN
+Figure 16.14.1-1: Overall illustration of a transparent NTN payload (left) and regenerative NTN payload (right)

 NOTE 1: Figure 16.14.1-1 illustrates an NTN; RAN4 aspects are out of scope.

-The NTN payload transparently forwards the radio protocol received from the UE (via the service link) to the NTN Gateway (via the feeder link) and vice-versa.
+The NTN payload either transparently forwards (transparent NTN payload) or regenerates and processes (regenerative NTN payload) the radio protocol received from the UE (via the service link) to the NTN Gateway (via the feeder link) and vice-versa.

+NOTE 2: In this release, only gNB on-board is supported for regenerative payload

 The following connectivity is supported by the NTN payload: